Polaroid’s newest gadget gives analog life to smartphone photos

-It’s a shiny, tightly-framed snapshot of a couple of friends of mine, posing as we share a booth at a New York diner.
+It’s a shiny, tightly framed snapshot of a couple of friends of mine, posing as we share a booth at a New York diner.
 It’s almost (but not quite) square, with a distinctive white border that’s thicker at the bottom than on the other sides.

 As you may already have figured out, the item I am cradling in my hand is a Polaroid photo.